 Chillers operate in the same way as domestic or commercial fridges, only on a much larger scale.
 The evaporator (fans inside the cool store) and the external unit consume large amounts of energy to maintain the desired temperature inside.
-If the unit is old or poorly maintained then these working loads are much higher, and the same holds true for less than fully stocked chiller; without a cold mass of bottles and kegs, the temperature rises faster when the door is opened.
-Ageing door seals and a lack of wall insulation also contribute to temperature change, which in turn means the chiller requires more electricity to run.
+If the unit is old or poorly maintained then these working loads are much higher, and the same holds true for a less than fully stocked chiller; without a cold mass of bottles and kegs, the temperature rises faster when the door is opened.
+Ageing door seals and a lack of wall insulation also contribute to temperature changes, which in turn means the chiller requires more electricity to run.

 Sports clubs are often strapped for cash and the chiller could be a considerable running cost.
 The good news is that there are measures that can be taken to improve efficiency.

 If it is necessary to operate a chiller, there are several ways to maximise its efficiency:

 Installing plastic door flaps on the inside will help to retain the cold air inside more effectively when the door is opened.